LPOI 2014 has come to an end.

-Congratulations to the Participants of
+Congratulations to the Participants on their

-14 opera and musical theatre scenes,
+amazing performances of 10 opera and musical theatre scenes,

-Visit our Facebook page to see the photos.
+Visit our Facebook page to see the photos!

 The Little Patuxent Opera Institute (LPOI) offers training for moderately advanced young operatic voices in a warm and nurturing collegiate environment.
 To succeed in the professional opera field, aspiring singers must master many skills and have a variety of tools at their disposal.
 Our program is designed to introduce participants to and enhance the development of these tools and skills, while providing valuable, meaningful performance opportunities and experience.
 Students receive group and private instruction on the various elements of operatic performance and classical vocal arts, including character development, technique, stage movement and blocking, and a broad spectrum of professional development and health.
 In addition, participants learn from and study under a number of highly respected local, regional, and internationally recognized artists.
 Find out more about our faculty here.